Skip to main content

 1 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious, with long waiting times between retries leading some to lower the difficulty to experience the story more quickly.
+Grinding in the game is seen as tedious due to long waiting times between retries, leading some players to lower the difficulty just to progress through the story more quickly.

 • “I would have preferred to play it on master difficulty, but the tedious waiting time between retries made me give up and put it on easy just to see what was next in the story.”